 - Adjust independent variables to facilitate interpretation: Quite often a few variables needs to be transformed to a new variable.
 It is usually easier to interpret the result of a logistic regression if the independent variables are either a binary or a continuous variable.
 A class variable with several options might be better off either being merged to a binary variable or split into several binary variables.
 For continuous variables it may sometimes be easier to interpret the result if you change the scale.
 A typical example of the latter is that it is often better to transform age in years to a new variable showing age in decades.
 When you want to interpret the influence of age an increase in one year is often quite small but an increase in age of one decade is usually more relevant.
 Other examples are systolic blood pressure or laboratory investigations such as S-Creatinine (a blood test to measure kidney function).

 - Decide strategy: Do a univariate (=unadjusted) binary logistic regression if you have only one independent variable.
 However, if you have multiple independent variables then you need to choose a strategy for including independent variables in your analysis.
 There are a few different possibilities to do this.
 The first approach (4A) is the best.
 However, that is not always possible so you may have to use another strategy.

-- Decide due to logical reasons / theories (expert advise) a combination of independent variables and use them.
+- Decide due to logical reasons / theories (expert advice) a combination of independent variables and use them.
 The number of independent variables should not be too many, preferably less than 10.
 This would be the preferred method if you have a good theory of how to link the variables to each other.

-Building a multivariate binary logistic regression model – predetermined variables
+Building a multivariable binary logistic regression model – predetermined variables

 This describes how to build a model, as described in 4A above, in SPSS:

-Building a multivariate binary logistic regression model – fishing expedition
+Building a multivariable binary logistic regression model – fishing expedition